 One of the most devastating effects of a hurricane is flooding.
-However, flooding is not covered by most homeowners insurance policies.
+However, flooding is not covered by most homeowner's insurance policies.
 Many Deerfield Beach residents live in or near a Special Flood Hazard Area (SFHA), which is a zone where flooding may occur in the event of heavy rainfall, a hurricane, or other natural disasters.
-As a result, residents may elect or be required to obtain flood insurance, which is available to all residents at a discount as a result of the City’s participation in the National Flood Insurance Program (NFIP) and the Federal Emergency Management Association’s Community Rating System (CRS).
-Property owners located in a SFHA receive an automatic 15% discount, while those located in a non-SFHA receive a 5% discount.
+As a result, residents may elect or be required to obtain flood insurance by their lender, which is available to all residents at a discount as a result of the City’s participation in the National Flood Insurance Program (NFIP) and the Federal Emergency Management Association’s Community Rating System (CRS).
+Property owners located in a SFHA receive an automatic 10% discount, while those located in a non-SFHA receive a 5% discount from their insurance carrier.

 Call the Floodplain Administration 954-480-4273 at the City of Deerfield Beach Engineering Division, located at 200 Goolsby Boulevard, to determine if your property is in a Special Flood Hazard Area.

-Flood Map Information: Residential and business property owners have an opportunity to check their status under the new maps or by calling the City of Deerfield Beach Engineering Division, Suzanne at 954-480-4273.
-The new flood maps are in effect as of August 18, 2014.
+Flood Map Information: Residential and business property owners have an opportunity to check their status under the Broward FEMA Flood Map effective August 18, 2014.
+(NOTE: LOMA Removal Letters are NOT updated/reflected on the FEMA Flood Maps).
+Do not hesitate to call the City of Deerfield Beach Engineering Division, Suzanne at 954-480-4273 for any clarification.

 The City participates in the Federal Emergency Management Association (FEMA) Community Rating System (CRS).
 The automatic discount on flood insurance is 10% for property owners located in a Special Flood Hazard Area (Zones AE & AH) and a 5% discount for those in a non- Special Flood Hazard Area (Zone X).

 Flood Insurance: The National Flood Insurance Program (NFIP) provides affordable flood insurance to people who live in areas with the greatest risk of flooding called Special Flood Hazard Areas (SFHA).
 Property owners who hold a federally backed mortgage need to purchase flood insurance if it is required by the lender and the property is located within a SFHA.
 Standard homeowner’s insurance policies do not cover flood damage.
 There is a 30-day waiting period before National Flood Insurance Program coverage takes effect.
 Contact your insurance agent for information about rates and coverage.
-If you do not have an insurance agent, contact the NFIP agent referral service at 888-379-9531 and/or visit www.floodsmart.gov for additional information.
+If you do not have an insurance agent, contact the FEMA's NFIP at 877-336-2627 and/or visit www.floodsmart.gov to obtain a flood insurance policy and additional information.

 Flood Hazard: The most common threat of street and yard flooding in Deerfield Beach is associated with heavy rainstorms, tropical storm systems or hurricanes.
 The City has not experienced any major flooding.
 The City’s flood hazards are – canals, waterways, coastal beaches, and inland bodies of water.